 You will need a MetroCard to take advantage of this Tour.
 We meet on the corner of Fifth Avenue and E. 38th Street, across from Lord & Taylor’s.
 The Tour ends in the courtyard of the Bloomberg Building, Third Avenue and East 59th Street.

 It is strongly suggested that you travel light.
 We are on our feet for the entire time.
 Heavy backpacks and shopping bags can only distract from your enjoyment of the Tour.
 The terrain of this walking tour is level.
 You will get a good walking workout on this Tour!
 It is advisable to wear comfortable shoes.

 All sales are final.
-If the weather is foul, that is to say if it is raining, snowing, windy or bitterly cold, the Downtown Manhattan Walking Tour will be replaced with the Subway Art Tour.
+The Christmas Windows Tour will take place, rain or shine.
 All tours are conducted in English.
 Tours must be booked at least 36 hours in advance.
 All Tour participants assume normal liability for their behavior during the Tour.